Among Las Vegas gamblers, golf is considered one of the two fastest-growing sports to bet on (auto racing is the other).

 For example, Tiger Woods may be listed at 2-1, Tom Lehman at 25-1, Bob May at 100-1, etc. If you bet $10 on Lehman at 25-1 and he goes on to win the tournament, you win $250 plus your $10 stake, for a total payoff of $260.

-Another popular form of golf betting involves matchup propositions, in which two golfers are paired against each other in a head-to-head wager, with a betting line on each golfer set by the oddsmaker.
+Another popular form of betting is golf matchup propositions, in which two golfers are paired against each other in a head-to-head wager, with a betting line on each golfer set by the oddsmaker.
 The golfer with the better (lower) score wins the match-up.
 (If one golfer continues play in the tournament after his opponent misses the cut, the golfer who continues play wins the matchup.)

 For example, a match-up may pit Lehman (-125) against Jim Furyk (+105).
 If you bet $125 on the favored Lehman, the payoff would be $100 plus your $125 back, for a total of $225.
 If you bet $100 on the underdog Furyk, the payoff would be $105 plus your $100 back, for a total of $205.